dechowjack/ClusterComputingWorkshop/REF_Commands.md

 # Linux + Slurm Commands Reference Sheet
+## Help + Manual

+Nearly every command accepts `command --help` as a flag.
+This gives a quick summary of options and usage.
+Likewise, `man command` opens the full manual entry for a command.

 ## Basic Linux Commands

 | **Command** | **Purpose**             | **Example Usage**                                        | **Explanation**                                              |